harmony-one/h/progress/rikako-hatoya.md

+2025-11-04 Tue: Fixed returns calculation script to use multiple burn price, and pre-fetch swaps to decreasing rpc calls, reducing run time by >50x.
+Ran script for 0x5919 and manually checked positions.

 2025-11-03 Mon: Team sync on verifying [transactions](https://docs.google.com/spreadsheets/d/1nt4wa7IxEoSqlrT-J6ovseaKBA6aqCg-AFg_gTnG_e4/edit?gid=0#gid=0) for Yuriy's new copy bot.
 Looked into latency-aware toxic flow detector and when to pull out liquidity, and inventory risk.

 ---